LaRoomy/Liquid_Dispenser/README.md

 ## Additional Info
 > [!NOTE]
-> All code is developed and written by myself using the reference documents of the respective devices and peripherals, except the driver for the ILI9341 display.
+> All code is developed and written by Hans Philipp Zimmermann using the reference documents of the respective devices and peripherals, except the driver for the ILI9341 display.
 This files are adapted and rewritten, to conform with the object based c programming, using the [stm32-ili9341](https://github.com/afiskon/stm32-ili9341/tree/master) library.

 ## License